-Impact of renovations to existing University Facilities shall be assessed relative to CEBC Section 317.3.
-Where the applicability requirements of Section 317.3 indicate
+Impact of renovations to existing University Facilities must be assessed relative to CEBC Section 317.3.
+Where the applicability requirements of CEBC Section 317.3 indicate that retrofit or evaluation is required, the evaluation and/or retrofit design must adhere to the requirements of this Policy per Section III.E.3 - Standards for Retrofits.